anasemadanas/Expense_Track/README.md

 </nav>

 <h2 id="introduction">🧾 Introduction</h2>
-<p>A clean and scalable financial management application built in Python using 3‑Tier Architecture and SOLID principles.</p>
+<p>Money Manager is built in Python using a clean 3-Tier Architecture and SOLID principles.
+It provides an easy and efficient way to track expenses, log income, plan budgets, and monitor financial health through charts and reports.</p>

 <h2 id="features">✨ Features</h2>
 <ul>